[Updated July 3, 2023]

 He’s curated an eclectic array of artists, including ethereal landscape painter Karen Keil Brown and mosaic tile master Leene Hermann.

-The building is also home to Fresh West Pizza and VIVIAN Restaurant.
+The building is also home to the Fresh West Pizza and VIVIAN restaurants.

 191 Lyman Street

 Constructed in 1902 to house the Hans Rees Tannery, this historic Asheville building had fallen into disrepair by the time sisters Helaine Greene and Trudy Gould moved the manufacturing side of their Candle Station business here in 1990.

 Windows were boarded up, there was barbed wire fence around the lot, and the red brick building was mostly vacant.

 In 2004 they sold their candle company, renovated the facility and renamed it Riverview Station in honor of its picturesque location overlooking the French Broad River.

 Today the 110,000 sq foot space is home to a thriving community of more than 60 artists and crafters.